rjbultitude/theconditionalorchestra/README.md

 ##Plans

 After refactor the offset determined by pressure is a smaller range.
-Previously it spanned almost the whole allNotesArray and now it's just 6 notes either side of the centre freq
+Previously it spanned almost the whole allNotesArray and now it's just 12 notes either side of the centre freq

-Make static data more sonically interesting - set precipIntensity and wind values

 Modulate master volume for windy conditions.
 Requires sounds to be routed through one channel

-Consider using ozone as another data input
+Consider using `ozone`, `dew point` and `windBearing` as another data input

-Could use one master allNotesArray and ensure all scale arrays are constrained

 Use wind bearing for brass pan.
 0 - 180deg is a pan from L to R, 181 - 360deg is pan from R to L